 - the motor shouldn’t have a maximum power output of more than 250 watts

-- the motor’s power output or the manufacturer
+- the power output or manufacturer of the motor

-- the voltage of the battery or maximum speed of the bike
+- the battery’s voltage or maximum speed of the bike

 Where you can ride an EAPC